ATHARVA-JADHAV/ATHARVA-JADHAV/README.md

 - 👋 Hi, I’m @ATHARVA-JADHAV
 - 👀 I’m interested in CODING,GAMES
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning Blockchain/Web3.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 ATHARVA-JADHAV/ATHARVA-JADHAV is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.